-Directors with strategic and/or technology experience bring certain unique skills to guide the management team in strategic and operational matters PRIOR BOARD AND GOVERNANCE EXPERIENCE:
+Directors with strategic and/or technology experience bring certain unique skills to guide the management team in strategic and operational matters.

+PRIOR BOARD AND GOVERNANCE EXPERIENCE:

-Prior board and governance experience gives our Directors the knowledge and capabilities to perform their duties on the Board effectively THOUGHT LEADERSHIP:
+Prior board and governance experience gives our Directors the knowledge and capabilities to perform their duties on the Board effectively.

+THOUGHT LEADERSHIP:

-Directors with experience in working with business and policy thought leaders help further our strategic vision to lead wire
+Directors with experience in working with business and policy thought leaders help further our strategic vision to lead wireless connectivity around the globe.